 In the sequel, we do not assume regularity in the sense of \cite{Bodnarchuk} but only assume that the restriction of a morphism on any subvariety is a morphism again.
-Note that morphisms of $\Ind$-schemes $\Aut(W_n)\to\Sympl({\mathbb C}^{2n})$ has this property, but not regular in the sense of Bodnarchuk \cite{Bodnarchuk}.
+Note that morphisms of $\Ind$-schemes $\Aut(W_n)\rightarrow\Sympl({\mathbb C}^{2n})$ have this property, but are not regular in the sense of Bodnarchuk \cite{Bodnarchuk}.

-In order to make approximation work, we use the idea of singularity which allows us to prove the augmentation subgroup structure preserving, so approximation works in the case (not in all situations, in a much more complicated way).
+We use the idea of singularity which allows us to prove the augmentation subgroup structure preservation, so that the approximation works in this case.

 Consider the isomorphism $\Aut(W_1)\cong \Aut_1(K[x,y])$.
-It has some strange property.
+It has a strange property.
 Let us add a small parameter $t$.
 Then an element arbitrary close to zero with respect to $t^k$ does not go to zero arbitrarily, so it is impossible to make tame limit!
 There is a sequence of convergent product of elementary automorphisms, which is not convergent under this isomorphism.
-Exactly same situation happens for $W_n$.
-These effects cause problems in the quantum field theory.
+Exactly the same situation happens for $W_n$.
+These effects cause problems in perturbative quantum field theory.